Private Health Insurance for Individuals and Families

 These individual health insurance plans are the most affordable health insurance policies with the lowest monthly rates.
 However, this means that you pay more when you visit the doctor.

-If you have a major health issue or accident, Catastrophic and Bronze plans can protect you from high medical bills, but you'll still pay a bigger portion of your health care costs than if you had a higher-tier plan.
+If you have a major health issue or accident, Catastrophic and Bronze plans can protect you from extremely high medical bills, but you'll still pay a bigger portion of your health care costs than if you had a higher-tier plan.
 You can only enroll in a Catastrophic health insurance plan if you're under 30 years old or eligible for a financial hardship exemption.

 Catastrophic plans aren't available in every state.
 Some states also have an "Expanded Bronze" option that offers more benefits than Bronze plans.